cfpb/design-system/docs/components/heroes.md

   * After two-line heading: Between 108 and 124 characters (two lines at largest breakpoint)
 behavior: >-
+  For style at different breakpoints, see [specs for standard heroes](#standard-heroes).

   | Above 600 px | Below 601 px |

   | -- | ----- |